Neproxx/ID2223-LikeItOrNot/README.md

 - **Feature pipeline** - extracts new posts from reddit to grow the dataset
 - **Training pipeline** - Trains an Xgboost regressor to predict the number of likes and upvote ratio of a given post.
 Hyperparameters are chosen with Bayesian optimization.
 - **Interactive UI** - Given a user name, subreddit, post title, post text and date & time, the UI generates a prediction and provides an explanation of how the features affected the prediction result using Shap values.
 The UI accesses pre-processing functions of the main repository through a git submodule to avoid redundancies and inconsistencies.
+The UI can be found on [Huggingface](https://huggingface.co/spaces/Neprox/like-it-or-not).
 - **Dashboard** - Provides insights into model performance and the impact of each feature.
+The dashboard can be found on [Huggingface](https://huggingface.co/spaces/Neprox/reddit-dashboard).

 All components are modular so that they can be tested and scaled optimally.
 The feature and training pipeline can be executed locally or on Modal with the option to accelerate training using a GPU.
 Great expectations are used to verify that data extracted during the feature pipeline matches known invariants.
 Unit tests are executed via a Github workflow on every commit and make sure that the main components of the feature and training pipeline still work.
 After passing all tests, the feature pipeline deployment that runs on a daily schedule on Modal is updated automatically.